 Most of my grade 11 high school learners struggle with stages 6 and 7: evaluating information and synthesis.
 The activities requiring students to evaluate, select, and organize relevant information from texts to produce a new, original piece of work always prove to be the most challenging tasks when we start a new school year.
 Since synthesis and the ability to use information in a new context are important skills to master, I often assign the following activities to my ESL learners to help them improve.

 Picture prompts are great to help learners to make inferences.
 You can display different images in your classroom, then, have your learners walk around the room and spend 3 minutes looking at each picture to take note of everything they observe.
 They should record what they see, what they feel, and what message the picture is trying to convey.
 Once students have finished the gallery walk activity, they share their impressions with their peers in small teams or with the entire class.
 If you wish to learn more about using picture walk, read my blog post here: Why Should You Use Picture Walk in Your Secondary ESL Class?

 You may also use pictures as writing prompts.
 Showcase an image on your Smart Board and ask learners to describe what they see.
 To practice narrative writing, you can simply prompt students to write a short narrative inspired by the picture.

 The short films THE MASK directed by Adem Akyol and Identity SHORT FILM directed by K. J. Adames are always a big hit in my ESL classes.
 This activity is perfect for practicing writing response paragraphs.
-These videos will surely spark a great conversation as each has a strong message that will urge students to react to the text.
-Show either of the videos in class or ask your students to watch it on their own device if you are remote teaching.
+These videos will surely spark great conversations as each has a strong message that will urge students to react to the text.
+Show either of the videos in class, or ask your students to watch it on their own device if you are remote teaching.
 After watching the short film, students form small teams to discuss their impressions.
-Once they have debated their ideas, they formulate the response paragraph as a team.
+Once they debated their ideas, they write their response paragraph as a team.

 Independent Reading and Keeping a Reading Journal